I learned photography by trial and error, and I’m still learning.

 No matter the landscape, object or subject, I’m always imagining a mood I want to capture, and how I want it to appear in final form, before I snap the shutter on my camera.

-I thank you for visiting my web site!
+I thank you for visiting my blog!
 It’s early days and a work in progress, so bear with me.
 I do hope you enjoy the photos.
 I’m open to suggestions, and will be updating, switching things around, etc. as time permits.
 In the meantime, please contact me if you’d like to purchase a photograph or two! 🙂